burriach/edlab/content/authors/ruben-olmo/_index.md

 ---
 # Display name
-title: Rubén Olmo
+title: Rubén Olmo Gilabert

 # Username (this should match the folder name)
 authors:
-- ruben-olmo
+- ruben-olmo-gilabert

 # Is this the primary user of the site?
 superuser: false